 Marina di Alberese, Maremma National Park

-Maremma National Park is a swathe of untouched Tuscan wilderness.
+One of the best things to do in Tuscany is visit the Maremma National Park, a swathe of untouched Tuscan wilderness.
 Stretched across undulating hills, marshland, and grass-feathered dunes in the region’s southwest, this reserve is a sanctuary for wildlife.

 Marina di Alberese is Maremma’s most famous beach and one of the best beaches in Tuscany, backed by fragrant Mediterranean scrub.
 It’s an elemental stretch of sand, low on amenities but high on privacy and pulchritude.